Kyriosity/read-write/README+/software/README+/dev-docu.md

 This approach solus becomes exponentially harder and will not reveal remarkable design/architecture intentions.
 It's warped to unfold the big canvas of abstractions.

 In practice, the code will be partly or greatly obscure and tests will lack clarity and seamless categorization.
-Code prose and time will bury great (no sarcasm) design decisions unless emphasized with a pen.
+Code prose and time will bury grand (no sarcasm) design decisions unless highlighted with a pen.
 Contrary explorers will overestimate poor or simplified parts unless highlighted.

 ### In word